christinedraper/knife-topo/README.md

 The following will create the 'test1' topology but will not bootstrap it or upload topology cookbooks.

-$ knife topo create test1 --no-upload
+$ knife topo create test1 --disable-upload

 ## knife topo export <a name="export"></a>